aliceincryptoland/BSCSmartcontractCaller/README.md

 The **Smartcontract Caller** is a standalone node-webkit app, that enables users to call a contract method on an EVM-compatible blockchain by uploading input configuration files in `JSON` format.

-> Disclaimer : This is a badly and quickly written with uneccesary machinery and very client-heavy release.
+> Disclaimer : This is a badly and quickly written project, with uneccesary machinery, and a **very** client-heavy ditribution.

 ## Supported Blockchains: